mlibre/email-on-blockchain/readme.md

 # How it works
 `EOB` works on the `LBRY` blockchain.
-Sending email is creating transaction in the blokcchain, this transaction contains email metadata.
+Sending an email is creating a transaction in the blockchain, this transaction contains email metadata.
-So you keeps the mail metadata in the blockchain, and the mail itself in something like `IPFS`.
+So you keep the mail metadata in the blockchain and the mail itself in something like `IPFS`.
 Each `LBRY` channel is an account here.
-You can send and receive mails to/from channels.
+You can send and receive emails to/from channels.
 Just like `LBRY`, pretty much everything works with `claims id` here as well :)

 # Screenshots